PritamTalukdar/HTML-L2/README.md

-# HTML-L2
+# HTML-L2-Assignment
+#Geolocation with local storage,
-# HTML Assignment L2 - Geolocation, Drag n Drop
+#Drag n Drop
-# Kindly download all the files and run the index.html file.
+#Kindly download all the files and run the index.html file.